Media

 📅 January 2023

-Jemi Gale wrote a poem in response to Sab D'Souza’s exhibition, There is no fire, exploring the trauma surrounding loss of space and digital affective cultures.
+Jemi Gale writes a poem in response to Sab D'Souza’s exhibition, There is no fire, exploring the trauma surrounding loss of space and digital affective cultures.
 Sab was a prolific artist in thought as much as they were in practice.

 Screwball